TIPS FOR LEADERS

 FURTHER STUDY

-God’s Big Picture – Tracing the storyline of the Bible, a 2002 book by Vaughan Roberts: He is about to embark on a 2 year training course for the ministry.
+God’s Big Picture – Tracing the storyline of the Bible, a 2002 book by Vaughan Roberts: He was about to embark on a 2 year training course for the ministry.
 “I had been a committed Christian for six years, but my knowledge of the Bible, especially the Old Testament was very limited…I had already completed a theology degree at university, but it left me unable to find my way around the Bible.
 There had been detailed analysis of individual books and passages, but no-one had shown me how they fitted together.”
 He met someone who “was able to travel through the Bible with apparent ease…as if he was using a map…while I was left without any sense of direction.”
 His new friend introduced him to Gospel and Kingdom by Graeme Goldsworthy, “I had the map I needed.
 I was still very ignorant about much of the Bible, but the framework was in place.”
 So he wrote God’s Big Picture to help others understand how different parts of the Bible fit together.
-This is the first book I recommend to get the whole story of the Bible.

 Look up the following passages Theme: Christ as fulfillment